John Coffee: Family

-Coffee's immigrant ancestor, also a Joshua Coffee, had been released from the Old Bailey and "transported" in 1730 as an indentured servant to Virginia.
-He worked in the tobacco fields for 14 years, finally gaining his freedom in 1744.
+Coffee's immigrant ancestor, also Joshua Coffee, was released from the Old Bailey in London and "transported" in 1730 as an indentured servant to Virginia.
+He worked in the tobacco fields for 14 years, finally gaining freedom in 1744.
 He later served as a captain in the colonial militia.

 Marriage and family

 John Coffee married Mary Donelson on October 3, 1809.
 She was the daughter of Captain John Donelson III and Mary Purnell.
-One of her paternal aunts was Rachel Jackson, who had married Andrew Jackson in 1794 as young widow Robards.
-He was elected in 1828 as President of the United States.
+One of her paternal aunts was Rachel Jackson, who had married Andrew Jackson in 1794 as a young divorcee of Robards.
+He was elected President of the United States in 1828.

 Coffee and Andrew Jackson were in business together.
 Before Coffee's marriage, Jackson sold his partnership in their joint merchandising business to Coffee.
 He took promissory notes for the sale.
 After Coffee married, Jackson gave Coffee the notes as his wedding present to the couple.

 Career

-Coffee was a merchant, land speculator, and enslaver.
-He was considered to be the most even-tempered and least selfish of Jackson's lifelong friends.
-Described as a big awkward man, careless of dress, and slow of speech, Coffee was also said to be kindly, tactful and wise.
-In 1800, he traded a 14-year old enslaved girl named Susana for 175 pecks of salt in Ste.
+Coffee was a merchant, land speculator, and surveyor.
+He was considered the most even-tempered and least selfish of Jackson's lifelong friends.
+Described as a big, awkward man, careless of dress, and slow of speech, Coffee was also said to be kindly, tactful, and wise.
+In 1800, he traded a 14-year-old enslaved girl named Susana for 175 pecks of salt in Ste.
 Genevieve, Missouri.
-Susanna would question his kindness, tactfulness, and wisdom.

 In early 1806, Coffee challenged Nathaniel A. McNairy to a duel for publishing derogatory statements about Jackson.
-The duel took place on March 1, 1806, over the Tennessee line in Kentucky.
+The duel occurred on March 1, 1806, over the Tennessee line in Kentucky.
 McNairy unintentionally fired before the "word", wounding Coffee in the thigh.
 In return, McNairy offered to lay down his pistol and give Coffee an extra shot.
 The weapons used in this duel were also used in the Jackson-Dickinson duel on May 30, 1806.